 DML statements

-When sql_mode contains strict mode, DML statements will immediately terminate execution upon encountering a data type conversion failure.
+When sql_mode is set to strict mode, DML statements are immediately terminated upon encountering a data type conversion failure.

-- The statement fails and returns a clear error message.
+- The statement execution fails, and a clear error message is returned.

 - All modifications made by the statement are rolled back.

-- Data is not partially updated or inserted into a column of a type that does not match the target column type.
+- Data is not partially updated or inserted as data that does not match the target column type.

 Examples: